real-logic/agrona/README.md

 Utilities Included:

-* Buffers - Thread safe direct and atomic for working with on and off heap memory with memory ordering semantics.
+* Buffers - Thread safe direct and atomic buffers for working with on and off heap memory with memory ordering semantics.
 * Lists - Array backed lists of int/long primitives to avoid boxing.
 * Maps - Open addressing and linear probing with int/long primitive keys to object reference values.
 * Maps - Open addressing and linear probing with int/long primitive keys to int/long values.